Second Utah Jazz player tests positive for coronavirus

 (Reuters) - A second player for the NBA’s Utah Jazz tested positive for COVID-19, the team confirmed on Thursday, a day after the league said it was suspending the season until further notice amid the global coronavirus outbreak.

-The team did not disclose the player’s identity.
-Media reports said it was All-Star guard Donovan Mitchell who had tested positive.
+The team did not disclose the player’s identity but Utah’s All-Star guard Donovan Mitchell thanked everyone who had reached out to him since hearing about his positive test.

 The news came one day after Rudy Gobert reportedly became the first player in the league to test positive for the virus, prompting the cancellation of Wednesday’s Jazz game in Oklahoma City moments before tip-off.